obriencj/koji-smoky-dingo/docs/commands/repoquery.rst

                          Output format for listing results

  Cache Options:
-   --cachedir CACHEDIR   Override the default or configured cache directory --nocache             Use a temporary cache, removed after use
+   -C, --cacheonly       Restrict to local cache if it exists --cachedir CACHEDIR   Override the default or configured cache directory --nocache             Use a temporary cache, removed after use